 - 2020 Privacy Impact Assessment, which was published with the exposure draft of the DAT Bill

 - 2021 Privacy Impact Assessment, which relates to the Bill as introduced into the Parliament.

-The PIAs are essential to our ‘privacy-by-design’ philosophy as they allow for a balanced public conversation on the DAT Bill’s approach to privacy and security.
+The PIAs were essential to our ‘privacy-by-design’ philosophy as they allowed for a balanced public conversation on the DATA Scheme’s approach to privacy and security.